jecki/DHParser/documentation_src/manuals/01_ebnf.rst

 Directives look similar to productions, only that on the right hand side of the equal sign follows a list of parameters.
-In the case of the drop-directive these can be either names of non-anomymous nodes that shall be dropped or one of four particular classes of anonymous nodes (``strings``, ``backticked``, ``regexp``, ``whitespace``) that will be dropped.
+In the case of the drop-directive these can be either names of non-anonymous nodes that shall be dropped or one of four particular classes of anonymous nodes (``strings``, ``backticked``, ``regexp``, ``whitespace``) that will be dropped.

-Another useful directive advises the parser to treat named nodes as anynouse nodes and to eliminate them accordingly during parsing.
-This is usefule, if we have introduced certain names in our grammar only as placeholders to render the definition of the grammar a bit more readable, not because we are intested in the text that is captured by the production associated with them in their own right::
+Another useful directive advises the parser to treat named nodes as anonymous nodes and to eliminate them accordingly during parsing.
+This is useful, if we have introduced certain names in our grammar only as placeholders to render the definition of the grammar a bit more readable, not because we are interested in the text that is captured by the production associated with them in their own right::

     >>> disposable_symbols = '@disposable = /_\\w+/ \n'